mozanunal/mozanunal.github.io/source/_posts/ecg-signal.md

 **Frequency Domain Result**
 ![](/images/ekg16.png)

 The time-domain result of the filter can be examined in the next figure.
-As you can see from this figure, the components of the ECG is cleaner.
+As you can see from this figure, the time domain components of the ECG is cleaner.

 **Time Domain Result**
 ![](/images/ekg11.png)